Truncated Random Measures: Truncation analysis

 \subsection{Series representations}

-Each of the series representations can be viewed a functional of a standard Poisson point process and a sequence of \iid\ random variables with some distribution $g$ on $\reals_+$.\footnote{Our theory applies equally well if $g$ is on some measurable space $\mathcal{V}$, but we only use $\mathcal{V}=\reals_+$.} In particular, we may write each in the form
+Each of the series representations can be viewed a functional of a standard Poisson point process and a sequence of \iid\ random variables with some distribution $g$ on $\reals_+$.
+In particular, we may write each in the form

 where $\Gamma_k$ are the jumps of a unit-rate homogeneous Poisson point process on $\reals_+$, and $\tau : \reals_+\times \reals_+\to\reals_+$ is a non-negative measurable function such that $\lim_{u\to\infty}\tau(v, u) = 0$ for $g$-almost every $v$.
 The truncated CRM then takes the form